Final Fight (video game): Accolades

 In the February 1991 issue of the Japanese coin-operated video game magazine Gamest, Final Fight took the No. 1 spot as the Best Game of 1990 in the 4th Annual Grand Prize.
-Final Fight also won the category of Best Action Game, placed No. 4 in Best Video Game Music, No. 9 in Best Graphics, No. 2 in Best Direction, and No. 5 in Best Album.
+Final Fight also won the category of Best Action Game, placed No. 4 in Best Video Game Music, No. 9 in Best Graphics, No. 2 in Best Direction and No. 5 in Best Album.
 The character Mike Haggar was displayed on the cover of this issue, who took the No. 1 spot in the Top 50 Characters of the year, with Guy in second place, Cody at No. 7, Poison at No. 26, Sodom at No. 33 and Jessica at No. 40.
-In a 1991 Gamest reader poll, Final Fight was voted the second best arcade game of all time, just below Valkyrie no Densetsu (1990).
-In 1995, Total! ranked the game 87th on its Top 100 SNES Games writing: "Tragically, it's missing one of the main characters but this was still a stonking conversion."
+In a 1991 Gamest reader poll, Final Fight was voted the second-best arcade game of all time, just below Valkyrie no Densetsu (1990).
+In 1995, Total! ranked the game 87th on its list of the "Top 100 SNES Games" saying that "Tragically, it's missing one of the main characters but this was still a stonking conversion."

 Crash gave the ZX Spectrum port a "Crash Smash" award.
-MegaTech gave the Sega Mega-CD port a "Hyper Game" award.
+MegaTech gave the Sega CD port a "Hyper Game" award.

 Retrospective

 In 1997, Nintendo Power ranked the SNES version as the 97th best game on any Nintendo platform.
-Retro Gamer included it among top ten Mega CD games, describing it as "arguably the best home console conversion (aside from recent emulated ports)" of "unquestionably the quintessential arcade hit of the late Eighties."
+Retro Gamer included it among the top ten Sega CD games, describing it as "arguably the best home console conversion (aside from recent emulated ports)" of "unquestionably the quintessential arcade hit of the late Eighties."
 IGN ranked the SNES version 100th on their Top 100 SNES Games of All Time.
 In 2018, Complex ranked Final Fight 87th on their "The Best Super Nintendo Games".

 Legacy

 Final Fight was followed by a few sequels.
-The total sales of the Final Fight series have totaled 3.4 million units for home systems.
+The total sales of the Final Fight series have totaled 3.2 million units for home systems.

+The Super Famicom version of the game is a key element in the plot of the manga Hi Score Girl and its Netflix anime adaptation.